Home > Blog > House Sitting France

 Nomador: The Clear Choice for France

 Nomador was founded in France.
 French homeowners list here first, and often exclusively.
 The result is coverage across every region: the Alps, Provence, Brittany, the Loire Valley, Paris, Bordeaux, both coasts.
-No international platform comes close to matching that coverage.
+No international platform comes close to matching that coverage, and our Nomador pricing guide has the full plan breakdown if you want the details before signing up.

-The interface has an English option but many listings are French-only, which has two effects: it reduces international competition (most English-speaking sitters filter to English listings only), and it means basic French is worth having before you arrive.
+The interface has an English option, and outside France a large share of listings are in English.
+Within France specifically, many listings are French-only, which has two effects: it reduces international competition (most English-speaking sitters filter to English listings only), and it means basic French is worth having before you arrive if you're sitting in France.

 Nomador also has a "stopover" feature where members host each other for short stays, separate from house sits.
 When you search, make sure you are filtering to sits specifically.
 The stopovers inflate the apparent listing count significantly, which is how the incorrect 1,500 figure appeared in our earlier version.